flowcommerce/lib-apidoc/README.md

 - `options`
   - `clientImportPath` - path to where generated client.js file will be located relative to service resource js files.
 Default is `.` (the current directory).

-Returns a list of file objects that look like:
+Returns an array of file objects that have this shape:

 ```JavaScript
 {